UK PM's deputy denies sexual harassment claims

 "This untrue allegation has come as a complete shock and is deeply hurtful, especially from someone I considered a personal friend."

-Green, who represents the Ashford constituency in Kent, southeast England, was first elected to Parliament in 1997.
+Green, a Conservative who represents the Ashford constituency in Kent, southeast England, was first elected to Parliament in 1997.
 He was appointed First Secretary of State in June this year.

 In a statement, May's spokesman said: "An allegation has been made in relation to the FSS, which he strongly denies.
 The Prime Minister has referred the matter to the Cabinet Secretary to establish the facts and report back as soon as possible."